Kerala Legislative Assembly: Niyamasabha Complex

 The State Assembly is known as Niyamasabha and is housed in New Legislature Complex.
 This 5 storied complex is one of the largest complexes in India.
-The Central Hall is described as most elegant and majestic hall with ornamental Teakwood-Rosewood panelling.
-The older Assembly was located within State Secretariat complex which was reconverted into Legislature museum, after commissioning new complex on 22 May 1998 (K. R. Narayanan).
+The Central Hall is described as elegant and majestic, with ornamental Teakwood-Rosewood panelling.
+The older Assembly was located within the State Secretariat complex which was converted into the Legislature Museum, after the commissioning of the new complex on 22 May 1998 (K. R. Narayanan).

 Speakers of the Kerala Legislative Assembly

-The Speaker of the Kerala Legislative Assembly is the presiding officer of the Legislative Assembly of the state of Kerala, the main law-making body for the Kerala.
+The Speaker of the Kerala Legislative Assembly is the presiding officer of the Legislative Assembly of the state of Kerala, the main law-making body for Kerala.
 He is elected by the members of the Kerala Legislative Assembly.
 The speaker is always a member of the Legislative Assembly.
-The current speaker of the Kerala Legislative Assembly is A. N. Shamseer.
+The current speaker of the Kerala Legislative Assembly is Thiruvanchoor Radhakrishnan.

-A. N. Shamseer is the incumbent speaker of the Kerala Legislative Assembly.